 Think about this logically.
 If you fully cooperate, do what is necessary to participate – learn the language, look at yourself, make changes, and stop using, you will comply with treatment.

-You will also give yourself an opportunity to discover some things about you; learn some additional coping skills, and probably find yourself in better standing with family, friends, and the court.
+You will also allow yourself to discover some things about yourself, learn some additional coping skills, and probably find yourself in better standing with family, friends, and the court.

 Share Your Experiences and Give Hope to Someone Struggling